paperweight86/Tod/README.md

 # Tod
-2D Rendering Library
+# 2D Rendering Library
-TODO: Fix compilcation!
+Wraps Direct2D calls at the moment intended to allow OpenGL implementation later for linux et but might be a separate library we'll see...